pecheylauren02/mp2-supervillain-personality-quiz/README.md

 In a real-world application, this kind of quiz will mostly likely be used by a visitor once, rather than repeatedly, as it would likely form part of a bigger website e.g. a website about personality types, so all user stories relate to a first-time user.

+- take part in an interesting quiz and learn more about my personality
 - find out what the quiz is about and what to expect before starting the quiz
 - navigate easily through the quiz questions
 - have the option of retaking the quiz if I don't like the result